TeachersPayTeachers/plug_instrumenter/README.md

   name: MyPlug
 ```

-More options are available in the
+More information is available in the
 [documentation](https://hex.pm/packages/plug_instrumenter).